What is it and what is it used for?

 Gluten sensitivity often occurs in people who suffer from an irritable colon and intestinal inflammation, because it is easier for food that has not been completely digested to come into contact with the immune barrier and trigger off an inflammatory response.

-Who should take the test?
+Who should take the test of gluten sensitivity?

 It is estimated that 6-8% of the population are gluten sensitive, and it is a chronic condition that is shown with intestinal or general symptoms of varying intensity, related to an intake of gluten.